vinitkumar/vinitkumar.me/content/blog/stable-software/index.md

 ---
-title: How to build stable software
+title: How To Build Stable Software That Lasts
 date: "2020-02-02"
 ---